sabrinasaven/sabrinaplaystheharp/README.md

 accordion, and the contact form
-`images/` — placeholder photos and social icons (replace these) `audio/`, `video/` — placeholder folders for your own media What's new in this revision
+`images/` — placeholder photos and social icons (replace these) `audio/`, `video/` — placeholder folders for your own media
-Hero image gaps (actual fix) — removed the forced CSS `aspect-ratio` box and `object-fit` on the hero image entirely.
-It previously created a separate 4:3 "frame" that the browser had to reconcile the photo against — any tiny mismatch showed up as blank bands (in the page background color, so they were easy to mistake for layout gaps rather than letterboxing).
-The image now just displays at its own natural size, full width.
-Since your photo is already exactly 4:3, it renders at that exact ratio, edge-to-edge, directly under the nav bar — no gaps, no cropping.
-Previously
-Hero image (mobile fix) — fixed a bug where a mobile CSS rule was unintentionally re-adding side padding to the hero section.
-Weddings & Events — mobile order — Image → Text → View my full
-repertoire → Audio → Enquire Now → Frequently Asked Questions, with tighter spacing between Text/Repertoire and between Enquire/FAQ/Audio.
-Mobile header — the hamburger menu button sits in the same row as "Sabrina Savenkova | Harpist", aligned to the right of the title.
-Weddings & Events — desktop — the "Frequently Asked Questions" link sits directly below "View my full repertoire" in the left-hand column.
-Repertoire link — the arrow (→) has been removed; only the download icon appears next to "View my full repertoire" now.
-Color customization guide — see below.

 What to replace before going live
 1. Images
 Every placeholder photo lives in `images/` and is clearly marked in